mayakarabula/gemini-proxy/README.md

 ## What?

-This repo allows to read gemini websites via http proxy?
+This repo allows to read gemini websites via http proxy

 ## Why?